What You Will Learn in This Tutorial

 export default Scheduler;

-This will render an empty Scheduler component with the default configuration, without any resources or events/reservations.
+This renders an empty Scheduler component with the default configuration, without any resources or reservations.

 How to Load Scheduler Rows

-In order to display any useful data, we need to define rows using the resources attribute:
+In order to display any useful data, we need to define rows using the resources property.

 {